plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 Mean equals 1.0118, standard deviation equals 0.01850
 {% endcomment %}

-> :thinking: Do the values on the linear scale make sense?
+> :thinking: Do the values on the linear scale make sense in light of the fact that you know that the data were simulated under a strict clock with rate 1.0?

 {% comment %}
-Yes, the mean is near 1, which was the clock rate simulated, and the standard deviation is near 0, which means there is essentially no variation among branches in substitution rate (i.e., a strict clock), which is also what we simulated
+Yes, the mean is near 1, which was the clock rate used for simulating the data, and the standard deviation is near 0, which means there is essentially no variation among branches in substitution rate (i.e., a strict clock), which is also what we simulated
 {% endcomment %}

 ## Divergence times